webcomponents/polyfills/README.md

 ## About CustomStyleInterface

-CustomStyleInterface provides API to process `<style>` elements that are not inside of Custom Elements, and simulate upper-boundary style scoping for ShadyDOM.
+CustomStyleInterface provides API to process `<style>` elements that are not inside of ShadowRoots, and simulate upper-boundary style scoping for ShadyDOM.

 To add document-level styles to ShadyCSS, one can call `CustomStyleInterface.addCustomStyle(styleElement)` or `CustomStyleInterface.addCustomStyle({getStyle: () => styleElement})`